bagel/web/README.md

 web
 =====

-simple and lightweight python web framwork.
+Simple and lightweight python web framwork.

+This framwork need run with uwsgi.

 ##core

 #### web.execute

+Execute function by environ["PATH_INFO"] match key in route.
+If len(route[somepath]) == 1, then somepath.urls use.

 	import web